The Vermont Statutes Online

 § 1171.
 Duties of assistant clerk

-Such assistant clerk shall be sworn and is authorized to perform the recording and filing duties of the town clerk, to issue licenses and certified copies of records, and, in the absence, death, or disability of the town clerk, is further authorized to perform all other duties of such clerk.
-If the town clerk dies, the authority of the assistant town clerk to perform the duties of the town clerk shall continue until a successor is appointed by the selectboard under section 963 of this title.
-(Amended 1967, No. 107, eff.
-April 14, 1967; 2017, No. 74, § 71.)
+(a) The assistant clerk shall be sworn and is authorized to perform the recording and filing duties of the town clerk, to issue licenses and certified copies of records, and, in the absence, death, or disability of the town clerk, is further authorized to perform all other duties of the clerk.

 § 1172.
 Assistant clerk; record to county clerk